Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Introduction

 \subsection{Instrumental variable (IV); complier average treatment effect; generalizability}

-Scientific queries often involve exploring cause-and-effect relationships.
-Randomization is a powerful tool for drawing valid causal inference, and randomized controlled trials (RCTs) are considered the gold standard for causal inference.
-On the other hand, drawing a valid causal conclusion from non-randomized studies is often complicated by many factors, unmeasured confounding being one of the major concerns.
-Facing potential unmeasured confounding bias, researchers often resort to quasi-experimental devices \citep{cook1979quasi}.
-Instrumental variable (IV) methods are among the most popular tools \citep{AIR1996,hernan2006instruments, baiocchi2014instrumental}.
-A variable is a valid IV if it is correlated with the treatment, does not have a direct effect on the outcome under investigation and is independent of unmeasured treatment-outcome confounders (see, e.g., \citealp{baiocchi2014instrumental}).
-Econometricians popularized IV methods under the framework of linear structural equations with omitted variables (see, e.g., \citealp{goldberger1972structural}). \citet{AIR1996} first formalized an IV under the potential outcomes (PO) framework \citep{neyman1923application,rubin1974estimating}, defined the complier average treatment effect (CATE) as a key estimand and studied its non-parametric identification under a monotonicity assumption that states a person's treatment received cannot decrease as the level of IV increases.
-The concept of identifying and estimating causal effects among a latent subpopulation defined by potential outcomes under \emph{both} treatment assignments (referred to as ``cross-world" potential outcomes) was referred to as principal stratification and generalized to other contexts, including surrogate endpoint, truncation by death, among others \citep{frangakis2002principal, zhang2003estimation,gilbert2008evaluating}.
+Randomized controlled trials (RCTs) are widely regarded as the gold standard for establishing causal effects.
+When RCTs are impractical or unethical, researchers often seek to draw causal conclusions from non-randomized studies.
+This task is challenging for many reasons, with unmeasured confounding being a primary concern.
+To mitigate bias due to unmeasured confounders, researchers frequently turn to quasi-experimental methods, among which instrumental variable (IV) approaches are some of the most widely used \citep{AIR1996, hernan2006instruments, baiocchi2014instrumental}.
+A variable is a valid IV if it is correlated with the treatment, has no direct effect on the outcome under study, and is independent of unmeasured treatment-outcome confounders (see, e.g., \citealp{baiocchi2014instrumental}).
+IV methods were popularized in econometrics through the framework of linear structural equations with omitted variables (see, e.g., \citealp{goldberger1972structural}).
+In a seminal paper, \citet{AIR1996} formalized an IV within the potential outcomes (PO) framework \citep{neyman1923application,rubin1974estimating}, defined the complier average treatment effect (CATE) as a central estimand, and studied its nonparametric identification under a monotonicity assumption, which states that the level of treatment received by an individual cannot decrease as the level of the IV increases.
+The concept of identifying and estimating causal effects within a latent subpopulation defined by potential outcomes under both treatment assignments---often referred to as ``cross-world” potential outcomes---was termed principal stratification and later generalized to other settings, including surrogate endpoints and truncation by death \citep{frangakis2002principal}.

+A central critique of the CATE framework, and of principal stratification more broadly, is that the CATE pertains only to a latent subpopulation and generally cannot be generalized to the entire population without additional assumptions; see, for example, the extensive discussions in \citet{deaton2009instruments} and \citet{joffe2011principal}.
+One line of work seeks to bridge the CATE with the average treatment effect (ATE) or the average treatment effect on the treated (ATT) by imposing additional identification assumptions under which a valid IV point-identifies ATE or ATT.
+Such assumptions enforce homogeneity or no-interaction-type restrictions on the data-generating process \citep{swanson2018partial, levis2024nonparametric}.